rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

   - switch execute shell script on/off
 - **Halt on error**: if the phrase "error" occurs in the output from the `pre.sh` command, if `on` the execution of synchronize command is aborted

-## Add configurations
+## Add tasks

-Select the `Add` button when completed and configuration is added to RsyncOSX.
+Select the `Add` button when completed and task is added to RsyncOSX.
 RsyncOSX adds a trailing / character to both local and remote volume.
-After selecting the Add button another configuration might be added.
-Any changes (edit or delete) to configurations are done from the Synchronize view.
+After selecting the Add button another task might be added.
+Any changes (edit or delete) to tasks are done from the Synchronize view.

 ## Assist

-The main objective for the assist function is to ease adding configurations.
+The main objective for the assist function is to ease adding tasks.
 Assist picks up the following:

 - the name of all catalogs within your home directory
 - the path of your home directory